 The maximum annual award is $5,000, though you can apply every year as long as you have student debt remaining.
 Funding for the program is based on the performance of the Indiana Bar Foundation’s endowment.

 Lawyers can find out here if their employer qualifies them for the program.

 Law school-sponsored student loan assistance

 The Richard M. Givan LRAP isn’t the only way lawyers can receive student loan repayment assistance.
-They can also turn to their alma mater to see if there are programs to help.
+You can also turn to your alma mater’s alumni relations or financial aid office to see if there are programs to help.

 All hope is not lost if your professional field doesn’t qualify you for student loan forgiveness in Indiana.
 The next step is to look for federal student loan forgiveness.

 Teachers can qualify for forgiveness of their student debt through Teacher Loan Forgiveness.
 This program offers up to $17,500 for teachers who’ve taught full-time for five years in a row at eligible schools.

 And professionals of all kinds can earn student loan forgiveness through the Public Service Loan Forgiveness Program.
 This program wipes away the entire balance of eligible recipients’ student loan debt after 120 monthly payments.
 Qualifying employers include 501(c)(3) registered nonprofits (as well as some other nonprofits) and federal, state, local, and tribal government organizations.

 Besides student loan forgiveness, is there ever a time when Indiana residents can be released from their student loan debt?
 Discharging student loans in bankruptcy is difficult, though not impossible.

 But there’s also the statute of limitations on debt to consider.
 (For private student loans, that is — federal student loans are exempt from the statute of limitations on debt.)